-An SOC Signature Series — with creator and host Chris Palmer.
+An SOC Signature Series — created and hosted by Chris Palmer.
 The event is free and open to the public – no reservations required.

 Malsi Doyle & Michael Forman Theater - 2nd Floor, McKinley Building, American University

 4400 Massachusetts Avenue, NW, Washington, DC 20016-8017 Directions:http://www.american.edu/aumaps Metro: Tenleytown/AU, shuttle bus service to AU